sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/chatgpt.md

 # OpenAI's ChatGPT
-The release of ChatGPT 3 by [OpenAI][OPENAI] in the fall of 2022 sparked the current boom in generative AI and Large Language Models (LLM) that continues today.
-In March of 2023, OpenAI released ChatGPT 4 followed by various smaller upgrades with the latest release of ChatGPT 4.o in May of this year.
+The release of ChatGPT 3 by [OpenAI][OPENAI] in the fall of 2022 sparked the current boom in generative AI and Large Language Models (LLM).
+In March of 2023, OpenAI released ChatGPT 4 followed by various smaller upgrades with the latest release of ChatGPT 4.o.
+Earlier this month, OpenAI released their reasoning models, o1[^O1], that offer improved reasoning and deductive skills with a models.

 OpenAI is promising the release of its 5.0 models within the next year that expand the functionality and utility of their LLMs.